-3. Do You Have Any Disclosures?
+Question #2: Do You Have Any Disclosures on Your Record?

 Advisors should be able to tell you whether they or their firm have faced any past regulatory, criminal or disciplinary actions.
 It’s important to know whether an advisor or their firm has previously violated rules or misled consumers.
 A number of similar complaints filed against an advisor or firm’s track record may raise a red flag.

-4. What Services Do You Offer?
+Question #3: What Services Do You Provide?

 Before choosing a financial advisor, it’s important to consider whether you simply want investment management or if you want more comprehensive financial planning and wealth management services.
 Financial advisors often offer a wide range of services in addition to portfolio management, such as:

 It’s also helpful to ask whether an advisor specializes in working with any one type of client.
 Some financial advisors work exclusively with wealthy individuals and their families.
-Others may work specifically with business owners or people in a certain professional fields, such as doctors or university employees.
+Others may work specifically with business owners or people in certain professional fields, such as doctors or university employees.
 Choosing an advisor who works with clients whose situations are similar to yours means they’ll be better equipped to offer the type of guidance and advice you need.

 If you don’t have much to invest, you might consider working with a robo-advisor rather than a traditional advisor.
 While you won’t get the face-to-face time a human advisor offers, robo-advisors typically have lower account minimums and fees.

-7. How Do You Earn Money?
+Question #7: How Do You Make Money?

 You’ll also be responsible for trading and brokerage costs, as well as fund fees.
 These additional costs can add up, so be sure you’re aware of all of the fees you’ll be responsible for paying before deciding to work with an advisor.

-9. What Is Your Investment Philosophy?
+Question #9: What Is Your Investment Philosophy?